 Hitachi Europe is part of the Hitachi Group and is a wholly owned subsidiary of Hitachi, Ltd. in Japan.
-Our business in the UK is headquartered in Maidenhead, with significant presences in London and Cambridge.
-We also have branch offices in Istanbul (Turkey), Warsaw (Poland), Johannesburg (South Africa) and Copenhagen (Denmark), and a representative office in Bucharest (Romania), which are involved in sales and/or business development.
+Our business in the UK is headquartered in Stoke Poges, with significant presences in London and Cambridge.
+We also have branch offices in Istanbul (Turkey), Warsaw (Poland), Zurich (Switzerland), Johannesburg (South Africa) and Copenhagen (Denmark), and a representative office in Bucharest (Romania).
+These offices are involved in sales and/or business development.

-Our Maidenhead office operates as the European corporate centre for Hitachi, Ltd. providing support and services to Hitachi's European Group companies and, along with our other UK based locations, also houses a number of diverse businesses, which are organised in operational business groups supplying a variety of products and services under the Hitachi brand.
+Our Stoke Poges office operates as the European corporate centre for Hitachi, Ltd. providing support and services to Hitachi’s European Group companies and, along with our other UK based locations, also houses a number of diverse businesses, which are organised in operational business groups supplying a variety of products and services under the Hitachi brand.
 In the financial year ending 31 March 2021 these included:

-- The Digital Media Group - sources and sells LED TVs, projectors, flat screen panels, soundbars, digital receivers, security solutions and accessories.
-Consumer products are available in the UK via retailers such as Argos
+- The Digital Media Group – sources and sells televisions, soundbars, refrigerators and motion sensors.
+Consumer products are available in the UK via retailers such as Argos;

-- The Security Business Group - focuses on digital security solutions and finger vein technology, a secure, simple and safe way for banks to identify their customers by reading their unique vein pattern
+- The Security Business Group – focusses on digital security solutions and finger vein technology, a secure, simple and safe way for banks to identify their customers by reading their unique vein pattern;

-- The Digital Solutions Group - offers digital solutions, combining Hitachi's extensive operational technology and advanced IT capability to meet client needs in areas including connected communities, energy management and electric mobility
+- The Digital Solutions Group – offers digital solutions, combining Hitachi's extensive operational technology and advanced IT capability to meet client needs in areas including connected communities, energy management and electric mobility; and

-We also provide corporate and administrative services to other Hitachi Group companies.
-Our UK business, and its overseas branch and representative offices, employs approximately 430 people.
-In the 2020 financial year, Hitachi Europe had a turnover of approximately £136 million.
+We also provide corporate, administrative, compliance and governance services to other Hitachi Group companies.
+Our UK business, and its overseas branch and representative offices, employs approximately 350 people.
+In the 2021 financial year, Hitachi Europe had a turnover of approximately £125 million.

-We have approximately 30 active trade suppliers (or which 6 are Hitachi Group companies) that supply either complete products or components of our products.
+We have approximately 39 active trade suppliers (of which 13 are Hitachi Group companies) that supply either complete products or components of our products.
 Half of these are based in the UK or Japan.
 Approximately one third of our trade suppliers are based in countries identified as posing a high risk of modern slavery, namely China (including Hong Kong), Greece, Malaysia, Thailand and Turkey.
 The others are based in other lower risk European countries, Australia and Singapore.

 We are committed to conducting business ethically and to minimising the risk of slavery or human trafficking in our own business and in our supply chains.

-Our commitment and work is strongly supported by Hitachi Ltd, whose President and CEO, Toshiaki Higashihara, recently signed the World Business Council for Sustainable Development's CEO Guide to Human Rights called for CEOs to go beyond compliance to drive transformative change in corporate respect for human rights.
+Our commitment and work is strongly supported by Hitachi, Ltd. In 2019, Hitachi, Ltd.’s President and CEO, Toshiaki Higashihara, signed the World Business Council for Sustainable Development’s CEO Guide to Human Rights calling for CEOs to go beyond compliance to drive transformative change in corporate respect for human rights.

 In line with Hitachi’s global human rights approach to create a value chain where the human rights of all stakeholders are respected, Hitachi Europe seeks to work with suppliers that actively address modern slavery and to work collaboratively with those still developing their processes in this area.
 We also strive to engage employees and other Hitachi Group companies in understanding why addressing modern slavery is important and how to identify and act on indicators of slavery.